 - Building your network and business relationships

 As far as LinkedIn alternatives go, this one is quick and easy to sign up for.
 You can be done in under two minutes, and then the only thing left to do is spruce up your profile and start networking.
 Since their inception, they have made more than 85 billion referrals and connections globally, so why not make yourself one of them?

 Meetup is a great LinkedIn alternative if you primarily want to connect with others for networking.
 For the past 20 years, Meetup has forged connections between friends and business associates.
 Unlike LinkedIn learning what your professional aspirations are and your skillset, this app is designed to bring people together for any purpose: games, sports, events, and more.
 Some events are online, while others remain in-person.

 Sumry is perhaps one of the best LinkedIn alternatives for those interested in being hunted by prospective employers.
 It's a great tool to build your resume and guides you through the process using their unique StoryTeller process.
 When finished with this tool, you will have a neat and professional one-page resume that any employers on Sumry can access.

 Pricing: $79 per year with a 7-day free trial

-Jobcase presents a unique option for job searches.
+Jobcase presents a unique option for job searching.
 Part of the platform is designed for community engagement where users can ask questions and receive answers from others.
-Other parts of the platform are geared toward job opportunities and connections between employees and employers.
+Other parts of the platform are geared toward career opportunities and connections between employees and employers.
 They even have a robust resource section with blogs to help you make the most of the program.